openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * `id_document`: Verification based on any kind of government issued identity document.
 * `utility_bill`: Verification based on a utility bill.
-* `qes`: Verification based on an eIDAS Qualified Electronic Signature.
+* `electronic_signature`: Verification based on an eIDAS Qualified Electronic Signature.

 #### id_document